material-foundation/material-remixer-android/USING_REMIXER.md

 Detailed examples can be found on the [Configure the UI](CONFIGURE_UI.md) page.

 _You may not want to use the `RemixerFragment` in case you only want to use a FirebaseRemoteController.
-Adding a RemixerFragment does affect the UI you may be playing with, so it may be desirable not to use it and tweak remotely instead._
+Adding a RemixerFragment does affect the UI you may be playing with, so it may be desirable not to use it and adjust values remotely instead._